ibm-cloud-docs/containers/cs_network_policy.md

    </tr>
    <tr>
     <td><code>selector</code></td>
     <td>Replace &lt;selector&gt; with the same selector in the `spec.selector` field that you used in your policy from step 1.
 For example, by using the selector <code>selector: projectcalico.org/orchestrator == 'k8s' && run == 'nginx'</code>, this policy's rule is added to the same Iptables chain as the <code>access-nginx</code> sample Kubernetes network policy rule in step 1.
-The selector <code>selector: ibm.role=='worker_public'</code> adds this policy's rule to the same Iptables chain as the <code>whitelist</code> sample Calico policy rule in step 1.
 This policy applies only to incoming network traffic to pods that use the same selector label.</td>
    </tr>
    <tr>
     <td><code>order</code></td>